Litosoft/BA_Portal-For-BA_Natural/README.md

 # BA-Portal
 App for Local business to handle records, inventory, insurance, etc.

-A vieo showcasing this project is availible here: [Pending] The project is made in Asp.net MVC 5 using Visual Studio 2015 Community Edition.
+A video showcasing this project is availible here: [Pending] The project is made in Asp.net MVC 5 using Visual Studio 2015 Community Edition.

 This is a brief overview: